spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install.md

 ---
-sidebar_label: "Install Instructions"
+sidebar_label: "Airgap Install Instructions"
-title: "Install Instructions"
+title: "Airgap Install Instructions"
 description: "Learn how to deploy self-hosted Palette to a Kubernetes cluster using a Helm Chart."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 10
-tags: ["self-hosted", "enterprise"]
+tags: ["self-hosted", "enterprise", "airgap"]
 keywords: ["self-hosted", "enterprise"]
 ---

-You can use the Palette Helm Chart to install Palette in a multi-node Kubernetes cluster in your production environment.
+You can use the Palette Helm Chart to install Palette in a multi-node Kubernetes cluster in your airgap production environment.

+This installation method is common in secure environments with restricted network access that prohibits using Palette SaaS.
+Review our [architecture diagrams](../../../architecture/networking-ports.md) to ensure your Kubernetes cluster has the necessary network connectivity for self-hosted Palette to operate successfully.

 ## Prerequisites